Kotlin/dokka/docs/topics/dokka-migration.md

 The `dokkaGenerate` task generates the API documentation in the `build/dokka/` directory.

 In the DGP v2 version, the `dokkaGenerate` task name works for both single and multi-module projects.
 You can use different tasks to generate output in HTML, Javadoc or both HTML and Javadoc.
-For more information, see the next section.
+For more information, see [Select documentation output format](#select-documentation-output-format).

 ### Select documentation output format